an-ska/shopping-list/server/README.md

 5. `cd ..`
 6. `git subtree push --prefix server heroku master`

     Please note that I have decided to keep two projects (for frontend and backend) in one repository.
-Apparently Heroku expects single project in single repository.
+Apparently, Heroku expects single project in single repository.
 For example it looks for package.json in the root directory.
 In my particular case it won't find it as I have two subdirectories each with its own package.json.
 As I want to deploy to Heroku only backend, I need to push to Heroku only the server subdirectory of this repository.
 To achieve that command number 6 needs to be executed.